 First, you need to create your Google Analytics account.
 If you already have one, go to the 2d step right away.
 Please, log into your Gmail account or create it, as, without this profile, you won’t be able to add Analytics to your Magento 2.
 Then go to the GA and click Sign up:

-After that, you will see the form, where you’ll need to fill in all the information about your website:
+After that, you will see the form, where you’ll need to fill in all the information about your e-commerce business and Magento website that you want to track in analytics:

 Next, click the Get Tracking ID button and now you are ready to the following step.